 Further Read: 35 Hill Stations Near Delhi For A Peaceful Getaway

 Now that you know all the interesting and thrilling things to do in Palampur, plan your Himachal vacation right away.
 Know of any more exciting Palampur activities?
 Write to us below.

 Disclaimer: TravelTriangle claims no credit for images featured on our blog site unless otherwise noted.
 All visual content is copyrighted to its respectful owners.
 We try to link back to original sources whenever possible.
 If you own rights to any of the images, and do not wish them to appear on TravelTriangle, please contact us and they will be promptly removed.
 We believe in providing proper attribution to the original author, artist or photographer.

 Frequently Asked Questions About Things To Do In Palampur

-A. Yes, there are numerous adventure sports that one can be a part of in Palampur.
+Yes, there are numerous adventure sports that one can be a part of in Palampur.
 Some of the famous things to do in Palampur Himachal that attract thrill-seekers are paragliding, hiking, and trekking.
-Trekking in Palampur is offered to both beginners and professionals, making it a popular choice among travelers.
+Trekking in Palampur is offered to both beginners and professionals, making it a popular choice among travellers.

-A. Also known as the tea capital of the Northern region of India, Palampur is a hill station that is famous for not only its aromatic tea gardens and impeccable paddy fields but also colonial-era architecture and beautiful temples.
+Also known as the tea capital of the Northern region of India, Palampur is a hill station that is famous for not only its aromatic tea gardens and impeccable paddy fields but also colonial-era architecture and beautiful temples.
 The picturesque landscapes of Palampur is another famous attribute of the town.

-A. Attracting all the thrill-seekers out there, there is an extensive number of trekking trails that are available in and around Palampur with the famous ones being Triund Trek, Barot and Rajgundha Valley Trek, and Bimi Devi Temple.
+Attracting all the thrill-seekers out there, there is an extensive number of trekking trails that are available in and around Palampur with the famous ones being Triund Trek, Barot and Rajgundha Valley Trek, and Bimi Devi Temple.

 People Also Read: